Million Dollar Life Insurance Policy

 Older people pay more when they get new life insurance coverage.
 Why?
 It’s basic statistics: Older people are more likely to die sooner, and life insurers base premiums on their likelihood of paying your policy’s claim.

-For million dollar policies, age is even more important because it affects the multipliers insurance companies use to determine your eligibility.
+For million dollar policies, age is even more important because it affects the multipliers life insurance companies use to determine your eligibility.

 Anyone younger than 40 can usually buy coverage worth 30 times their annual income; applicants older than 60 can buy coverage worth only 15 times their income.